shaimaa-hshalaby/Angular_Guide/06-Services/README.md

 -  Services can depend on other services.

 ### Why services
-Components shouldn't fetch or save data directly, and they certainly shouldn't knowingly present fake data.
+Components shouldn't fetch or save data directly and shouldn't knowingly present fake data.
 They should focus on presenting data and delegating data access to a service.

 ### benefits of services:
 -  modularity